 A student installs his team’s turbine in a wind tunnel for a test during the CWC 2019 Technical Challenge.

 To help fill these roles, the U.S. Department of Energy and the National Renewable Energy Laboratory created the Collegiate Wind Competition (CWC) in 2014.
-The competition aims to prepare undergraduate students from multiple disciplines to enter the wind energy workforce by providing real-world technology experience.
+The competition aims to prepare undergraduate students from multiple disciplines to enter the wind energy workforce by providing real-world wind energy experience.

-Any team that consists of students at a four-year college or university in the United States with or without students from international or two-year institutions can apply to compete.
+Any team that consists of students at a 4-year college or university in the United States with or without students from international or 2-year institutions can apply to compete.

-Starting in 2021, the CWC organizing team also began inviting learn-along teams to participate.
-This allows students to participate in the competition and establish a deeper understanding of the wind energy industry and the competition, despite being ineligible for awards.
+Starting in 2021, the CWC organizers began inviting learn-along teams to participate.
+Learn-along teams are not eligible for awards, but they participate in many of the same activities as competing teams.
+This allows learn-along students to establish a deeper understanding of the wind energy industry and the competition.

 General Competition Timeline